amjjd/rustrast/rustrast-09/README.md

 Supersampling was reasonably common in the early days of hardware acceleration, but as seen, it's extremely expensive in terms of computation.
-Hence, a technique called multisampling (MSAA) was developed: draw to a larger buffer (and depth buffer) as with supersampling, but only carry out the inside test multiple times per screen pixel: call the pixel shader just once.
+Hence, a technique called multisampling (MSAA) was developed: draw to a larger buffer (and depth buffer) as with supersampling, but only carry out the inside test multiple times per screen pixel: call the fragment shader just once.
 At the end, like with supersampling, the buffer is downsampled using a filter to the screen.
 As with everything I've experimented with, there's nuance: the locations within the pixel are usually arranged in a [rotated fashion](https://learn.microsoft.com/en-us/windows/win32/api/d3d11/ne-d3d11-d3d11_standard_multisample_quality_levels) to reduce artefacts; and the simplest versions run the pixel shader for a fixed location in the pixel which might be